Shropshire Council

 Disabled facilities grants

-If you have a disability and need to make changes to stay in your home following an occupational therapy assessment, you may be eligible for a disabled facilities grant (DFG) to fund alterations to your property to make daily living activities easier, and to remain as independent as possible.
-For further information, please take a look at our disabled facilities grant webpage.
+If you have a disability and need to make changes to stay in your home following an occupational therapy assessment, you may be eligible for grant funding assistance, to fund alterations to your property to make daily living activities easier, and to remain as independent as possible.
+Currently Shropshire Council is reviewing its disabled facilities grant process – if you're interested in making an application for funding for adaptations, we recommend you contact private sector housing.

 Children’s occupational therapy